 Anxiety- Clear Fear App

-Clear Fear is an app developed for teens and young adults with anxiety that uses the evidence-based treatment CBT to focus on learning to reduce the physical responses to threat by learning to breathe, relax and be mindful as well as changing thoughts and behaviours and releasing emotions.
-You can personalise the app if you so wish and you will be able to track your progress and notice change.
+Clear Fear is an app developed for teens and young adults with anxiety that uses the evidence-based treatment CBT to focus on learning to reduce the physical responses to threat by learning to breathe, relax and be mindful as well as changing thoughts and behaviors and releasing emotions.
+You can personalize the app if you so wish and you will be able to track your progress and notice change.
 Please note the app is an aid in treatment but does not replace it.

 myStrength is an evidence-based self-help resource that is available 24/7, is private and confidential, and provides quality information and inspiration on a variety of different conditions/topic areas, such as stress management, depression, anxiety, substance use disorders, chronic pain, sleep disturbance issues, COVID-19 coping, and more.
 Note: use code "MOcommunity" when signing up.

 Sanvello is an app designed to help users manage stress, anxiety, depression, and to build resiliency.
 S&T community members can access the premium app for free when creating an account using a university (@mst.edu) email.